drupol/master-thesis/src/thesis/3-tools.typ

   aware of the limitations of the tools #eg[the `apk` package manager] used in the base image, as even with precautions, variability in the build process may still be introduced.

+  This aligns with earlier analyses by @boettiger2015 that emphasise that containers improve portability but do not guarantee bit-for-bit reproducibility without explicit control of upstream images and dependency sources.
 ]

 Docker's containerization technology offers a way to create consistent software